symfony2admingenerator/AdmingeneratorGeneratorBundle/Resources/doc/cookbook/menu.md

 }
 ```

-* Create a new template for the action defined in `src/AcmeMyDashBoardBundle/views/Dashboard/welcome.html.twig`.
-You might need to replace `extends('AdmingeneratorGeneratorBundle::base_admin_assetic_less.html.twig')` with `extends('AdmingeneratorGeneratorBundle::base_admin.html.twig')` when you want to use the Assetic-aware configuration.
+* Create a new TWIG template for the action in `src/AcmeMyDashboardBundle/views/Dashboard/welcome.html.twig`.
+You might need to replace `extends('AdmingeneratorGeneratorBundle::base_admin_assetic_less.html.twig')` with `extends('AdmingeneratorGeneratorBundle::base_admin.html.twig')` in the following code snippet when you want to use the Assetic-aware configuration

 ```php
 {% extends('AdmingeneratorGeneratorBundle::base_admin_assetic_less.html.twig') %}